 Sword Fern – Polystichum Munitum

-Sword fern also called the Western Sword Fern, or Polystichum Museum is a beautiful, popular plant in the Northwestern region of the U.S. The best feature of this fern is that it is easy to grow and pretty much maintenance-free.
+Sword fern also called the Western Sword Fern, or Polystichum Museum is a beautiful, favorite plant in the Northwestern region of the U.S. The best feature of this fern is that it is easy to grow and pretty much maintenance-free.
 The sword fern can grow and remain healthy in less than ideal soil conditions.
 They are also known to grow in areas that other plants will not grow.
-They are considered to be drought resistant and can handle hot conditions for prolonged periods of time.
+They are considered to be drought resistant and can handle hot situations for prolonged periods of time.

 The showy evergreen fronds of this plant feel leathery and are tough to tear.
 The low-maintenance quality makes this.
 The fronds grow to between 4 to 6 feet.
 While the plant can be split in early spring, it can also reproduce through spreading its spores.
 These spores appear as clusters of brown spots on the plant.
-Eventually, these spores break loose, or you can gently break them loose, and they spread to create offspring.
+Eventually, these spores break loose, or you can gently break them free, and they spread to create offspring.
 When initially transplanted, they should be watered regularly and provided with fertilizer per the manufacturer's specifications.

 The fronds of the sword fern can easily be dried and used for crafts.
 They can be used in candle making or the patterns on the fronds can be used as stamps.
 There are several herbal applications for the fronds of this plant as well.